Mitigating Property Damage

-- If the pipe burst due to freezing conditions or you expect cold weather, you should take steps to mitigate freeze damage.
-Turn off the water source to the pipe or try to increase the temperature in the room – open cupboard doors and/or turn on a space heateer.
+- If there's a pipe burst due to freezing conditions or you expect cold weather, you should take steps to mitigate freeze damage.
+Turn off the water source to the pipe or try to increase the temperature in the room – open cupboard doors and/or turn on a space heater.

 - Avoid disturbing the area where the fire started until the Claim professional has contacted you to discuss the loss.

 - Do not attempt to clean soot-covered walls, floors or ceilings yourself.
 This is better left to a professional cleaning company.

 - Do not throw away any items damaged in the fire.